dagger/dagger/examples/README.md

 All example commands should be executed in the `examples/` directory in an up-to-date checkout of the [dagger repository](https://github.com/dagger/dagger).

-## react: Deploy a simple React application
+## Deploy a simple React application

 This example shows how to deploy an example React Application.
+[Read the deployment plan](https://github.com/dagger/dagger/tree/main/examples/react)

+Audience: Javascript developers looking to deploy their application.

 Components: